Inuvik (electoral district)

 Inuvik was a territorial electoral district representing the city of Inuvik, Northwest Territories.
 It was dissolved for the 1999 territorial election, with two new districts, Inuvik Boot Lake and Inuvik Twin Lakes.
 Its last sitting Member was Floyd Roland.
+Members of the Legislative Assembly (MLAs) from Inuvik are elected in non-partisan territorial elections and serve as representatives in the consensus-style government of the territory.